-6.1 Traditional Owners and Aboriginal residents
+6.1 Traditional owners and Aboriginal residents

-There are two components to communicating the monitoring program and results to Indigenous people:
+There are two components to communicating the monitoring program and results to indigenous people:

-- 1) informing people of what tasks are to be undertaken, when, by whom and why; and - 2) providing feedback to people on the results of the work and providing assurance that the environment and their lifestyle have been protected.
+- 1) Informing people of what tasks are to be undertaken, when, by whom and why; and - 2) Providing feedback to people on the results of the work and providing assurance that the environment and their lifestyle have been protected.

 The monitoring results are also reported in regular updates and reports presented by the Aboriginal Liaison Officer at meetings or open days.
-Monitoring staff (and more senior Darwin-based staff) are available to answer questions (particularly from Traditional Owners and Aboriginal residents) or provide additional information as requested.
+Monitoring staff (and more senior Darwin based staff) are available to answer questions (particularly from Traditional Owners and Aboriginal residents) or provide additional information as requested.
 In some cases the data may be included in illustrated reports published especially for Traditional Owners and Aboriginal residents.

-6.2 Supervising Scientist annual report
+6.2 Supervising Scientist Annual Technical Report

-This SSD Annual Report is tabled in Parliament in the latter part (usually October) of each year.
+This SSB Annual Technical Report (ATR) is tabled in Parliament in the latter part (usually October) of each year.
 This report contains a summary of the SWCM data including figures and interpretation of the data.
 The report also includes details of any research and development carried out to improve the monitoring program and to enhance interpretation of the data.
-The report is available for download from SSD's website with hardcopy being available on request.
+The report is available for download from SSB's website with hardcopy being available on request.